 Deep pockets surrounding your teeth create considerably larger spaces for bacteria to live in.
 When the bacteria grow, they advance under your gum line, causing you to lose more bone and tissue.
 Osseous bone surgery is often recommended to help reduce the need for you to have an extraction.

 Osseous bone surgery reduces the size of the pockets by reducing the depth of the pockets.
 This decreases the likelihood of damage from periodontal disease while promoting a healthy smile.
 Since deeper pockets are more difficult to clean, your dentist reduces them as much as possible.
 This increases the chances of keeping your natural teeth, preventing other oral health problems.

 Won’t Be Ignored

 When you go too long without treatment, the need for osseous surgery becomes more serious.
 Bone becomes resorbed and pitted.
-When this happens, osseous flap surgery allows for both root cleaning and bone re-contouring.
+When this happens, osseous flap surgery allows root cleaning and bone re-contouring.
 Restoring your bone to its natural shape is the goal of eliminating pockets around your teeth.